 • (C7) Art in public places: The Council and community have installed various temporary and permanent artworks since 2012.

-• (C10) Tangata Whenua's relationships, values and aspirations: The Council included cultural references in Albion Square, for example.
+• (C10) Tangata Whenua's relationships, values and aspirations: The Council integrates cultural references into projects, such as Albion Square, as they occur in accordance with a project-specific cultural design strategy developed by mana whenua during project development.
 See (N1) above.

 Economy and business (E)